-In 2016, the Regulations of the Audit and Compliance and the Appointments and Remuneration Committees were not modified, as in prior years, a report about the activities made during the year by the Audit and Compliance Committee and the Appointments and Remuneration Committee was issued.
+The purpose of the amendment of the Regulations of the Appointments and Remuneration Committee was to introduce references to the diversity policy.

+As in previous years, a report has been prepared on the activities carried out in the year 2017 by the Audit and Compliance Committee and by the Appointments and Remuneration Committee.